jupyter/docker-stacks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: 'type:Enhancement'
+labels: "type:Enhancement"
-assignees: ''
+assignees: ""
 ---

 Hi!
 Thanks for using the Jupyter Docker Stacks.